geico-wft/labs-utility/readme.md

-# Labs
-You can run the Labs utility using the command
 # Welcome to LabLoader
 This repository is a utility to help you access Revature coding labs.

-# Labs manifest
+# Labs
-Here is a library of all coding labs, in order.
-Approximate weeks are provided.
+You can run the Labs utility using the command `java -jar labs.jar`, see below the list of labs for usage guide.

 ## Week 1 labs
 - java-helloworld